 Construction Debris, Drywall, Lumber Acceptance

-Our roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the College Station transfer station to maximize recovery — contractors usually prefer commercial recurring hauling agreements for these jobs.
-You can also review EPA construction debris recycling guidance to ensure your container is loaded according to current local standards.
+Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These materials are sorted at the College Station transfer station to maximize recovery — contractors on steady jobs often manage this via commercial recurring hauling agreements.
+For further details, follow the EPA construction debris recycling guidance to handle your container waste correctly.

 • Framing lumber and offcuts